Fujifilm X-A5 vs Sony RX100 V

 It is notable that the X-A5 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the X-A5 followed on from the Fujifilm X-A3.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.